xJash/BetterSMT/README.md

 - Enable usage of pallets without the perk
 - Replace commas with periods in pricing
 - Use any currency symbol
+- Enable more products to stack on shelves

 Highlighting
 - Enable storage highlighting